 Housing inventory in Texas by season

-Currently, in Texas, homes typically stay on the market for 55 days.
-But every market goes through seasonal changes.
-During some months, homes get snatched up more quickly than in others.
+Currently, in Texas, homes stay on the market for 60 days before going under contract.
+However, every market goes through seasonal changes.
+During busier months, homes get snatched up more quickly than others.

 Average time homes spend on market in Texas

 Your real estate agent can help you decide which of these common options you should include in your offer:

 - Seller concessions: You'll have to pay for most of your closing costs out of pocket when you buy a home, but you may be able to ask the seller to cover some of those costs for you.
 This option may allow you to offer a higher purchase price and essentially include your closing costs in your mortgage.